NEWS

 Energy efficiency and comfort in an 18th century home

-I recently visited Julia Shay and Dr Martin Groves, who have lived in their 18th-century thatched cottage in Eynsham for about twelve years.
+I recently visited Julia Shay and Martin Groves, who have lived in their 18th-century thatched cottage in Eynsham for about twelve years.
 The house is Grade II listed and sits in a conservation area, which has shaped almost every decision they make about improving it.
-The windows were one of the biggest projects to […]
+The windows were one of the biggest projects to undertake. […]

 An old house with new challenges